PinguinoIDE/pinguinoide.github.io/site/README.md

 }
 ```

-Pinguino boards are programmed using the [Processing language](/language-reference).
+Pinguino boards are programmed using the [Pinguino language](/language-reference), that in turn,
+is based on Wiring and Processing Languages.

 ### 3. Upload